 Anyone (adult or juvenile) charged in Centre County with: 1) a misdemeanor or felony offense, or a summary offense where the court may impose incarceration; 2) contempt for failing to obey a PFA, Child Support Order, or probation payment contract; or 3) a probation or parole violation; may apply for our services by calling (814) 355-6798 to schedule an interview.
 It is extremely important that anyone interested in receiving public defender services call us immediately after their receipt of the charging documents.
 Criminal complaints, notices of parole violations, contempt notices, and juvenile delinquency petitions contain directions to contact us at this telephone number, please use it if you desire our services.
 We do not automatically represent anyone in these types of cases, each application must be processed and approved.
 If we are currently representing someone on one charge and he receives new charges, he must call and apply on those new charges to be assured representation.

 At the office interview we will make an assessment as to whether an applicant qualifies for our services.
+Application for Assignment of Counsel.
+Juvenile Application.
 The qualifying annual income amount is roughly the equivalent of the Federal Poverty Income Guideline threshold, but anyone interested in receiving our services should come in for personal assessment as there are certain extraordinary expenses which may be deductible from the applicant's gross annual income in the qualification process.
-If the applicant qualifies, an attorney will interview him at that time.
-Even if the applicant does not qualify financially for our services we can provide valuable information including: 1) how to appeal our decision to the Court Administrator's Office; 2) a referral to the Centre County Bar Association's low income assistance program; and 3) a list of local private criminal defense attorneys who may be able to help him.
+If the applicant qualifies, an attorney will interview the applicant at that time.
+Even if the applicant does not qualify financially for our services we can provide valuable information including: 1) how to appeal our decision to the Court Administrator's Office; 2) a referral to the Centre County Bar Association's low income assistance program; and 3) a list of local private criminal defense attorneys who may be able to help the applicant.